- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to regularly update the firmware and software of the NAS device to the latest stable versions, maintain proper backups of important data, and implement redundant storage configurations like RAID.
 Additionally, monitoring the health and performance of the NAS device can help identify any potential issues early on and take necessary actions to prevent data loss.

-Although NAS DiskStation DS408 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS408 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -